Vancouver WA Motorcycle Accident Lawyer Who Fights For Your Rights

 During a motorcycle crash, the natural instinct of a motorcyclist is to use his or her arms for protection.
 The force of impact can result in damage to the nerves in the arm - including the brachial plexus, median nerve, radial nerve and ulnar nerve.
 This damage can lead to a condition known as "biker's arm."

 Damage to the nerves can cause a loss of feeling and limited arm movement.
-Injured motorcyclists may have difficulty using their hands or fingers.
+Injured motorcyclists may have difficulty using their hands or fingers (which can also be symptoms of a neck injury).
 Symptoms can take days or even weeks to develop.
 Treatment can help, but some injured motorcyclists never fully recover.
 In some cases, biker's arm can lead to permanent paralysis.

 In a motorcycle accident, a motorcyclist may slide on the road before coming to a stop.
-This contact with the road can result in result in serious cuts and bruises to the skin, a condition known as "road rash."
-If the injuries are severe enough, road rash may also be diagnosed as third-degree (full thickness) burns.
+This contact with the road can result in serious cuts and bruises to the skin, or it may result in a friction burn or road abrasion – a condition commonly referred to as "road rash."
+If the injuries are severe enough, road rash may also be diagnosed as third-degree (full thickness) abrasion burns.

 Like other types of burns, road rash can be extremely painful.
-If not properly treated, cuts and bruises can become irritated or infected.
+If not properly treated, the affected area can become irritated or infected.
 There may also be nerve damage or scarring.
 Severe road rash diagnosed as third-degree burns can also require surgical skin grafts.
 These injuries can take weeks or even months to fully heal.
 Medication, including powerful narcotics, are often needed in these situations to help with pain management.

 The force of impact with a car or truck - or with the ground after being thrown from a bike – can easily lead to broken bones.
 These injuries are often seen in the arms, wrists, hands, legs and hips.
 Mobility becomes limited in the injured area.
 You may not be able to return to work or take part in your usual activities.

 Depending on the location and type of fracture, it can take many months for a broken bone to heal completely.
-Surgery may be required in some cases-such as when a motorcyclist suffers a compound fracture.
+Surgery may be required in some cases – such as when a motorcyclist suffers a displaced or compound fracture.
 Comminuted fractures are also common injuries that can occur during a motorcycle accident, when bones are literally crushed and fragmented.
 In these situations, the injured motorcyclist may require one or more surgeries.
 In severe cases, a broken bone can result in disfigurement or permanent disability.
 Complications may also include infection and nerve damage.
 The effects from these type of injuries can be life-long.